 There are technical challenges.
-There are conflicts that impede workflow.
+Some conflicts impede workflow.
 There are organisational culture issues.
 There are staffing barriers.
 All sorts of external obstacles impede growth, progress, and empowerment.
 And then there are internal battles.
 These are doubts, uncertainties, inexperience, low self-esteem and bad habits that seep into the mosaic that makes up individuals including leaders.
 Sometimes these bad habits impair daily performance.
-Other times these behaviours pop up when there’s a crisis or a difficult situation.
+Other times these behaviours pop up when there’s a crisis or a difficult situation Using these following mindful techniques are crucial to improve self awareness.
 Making your mind your friend is crucial to the meaningful personal development of both leaders and followers.

 It seems strange to say that your mind can be at times your opponent.
 But it happens more often than you realise.
 You talk yourself out of something you know full well you’re capable of doing.
-You let the person you were 5 or 10 or twenty years ago make the decision for you today even though you are no longer that person.
+You let the person you were 5 or 10 or twenty years ago decide for you today even though you are no longer that person.

 Wrestling with your thoughts and harnessing their power doesn’t come easy but when you can implement techniques to do so your performance and impact will increase significantly.
 I’d like to share with you the insights of Abha, Katharine, and Michelle whom I’ve had the privilege of interviewing as part of a larger leadership study.

 In Abha’s case, she had to come to terms with the friction between her upbringing and her personality and disposition.
-Abha had to come to terms with this internal conflict, improve her awareness of its dimensions and reconcile it with herself.
+Abha had to come to terms with mindful techniques to counter this internal conflict.
+As a result, she went on to improve her awareness of its dimensions and reconcile it with herself.

 Katharine, a social entrepreneur, strategist, and consultant focused cross-sector collaboration for social change, had to learn to distinguish between her thoughts and her emotions.
 “Depending on the circumstances I can go from feeling normal to feeling guilt and shame almost immediately.
 Sometimes, I also wrestle with I should have known better thoughts.
 While I try to check those feelings at the door, I haven’t always done so.
 I ask myself is this feeling rational?
 Or is it instinctive?
 I try to identify the source, name the feeling.”

-When Katharine is able to correctly identify what she feels, she’s in a better position to calm her thoughts and feelings, deconstruct them, and perhaps more importantly, better understand why she’s thinking and feeling that way.
+When Katharine can correctly identify what she feels, she’s in a better position to calm her thoughts and feelings, deconstruct them, and perhaps more importantly, better understand why she’s thinking and feeling that way.
 Having a name to put to a state of mind is crucial to her being able to remain in control and aware of the totality of her experience.

 Michelle encourages meditation and curiosity.
 Meditation helps her become more aware of her thoughts and their consequences.
 Curiosity helps her challenge her thoughts by getting more information and seeing the situation from different perspectives.

-All four leaders have learned different techniques to improve their self-awareness and to bring to the fore the relationship between their thoughts and their performance.
+All three leaders have learned different mindful techniques to improve their self-awareness and to bring to the fore the relationship between their thoughts and their performance.
 While it does take time, persistence and effort, it is possible to make your mind your friend.